wnielson/omplex/README.md

 following exceptions:

 1. No transcoder support
-2. No channel support (haven't tested)
+2. Very basic channel support and only for supported media types
 3. No support for the web-based remote at plex.tv/web
 4. Only videos are supported (no picture or music support)